anna-geller/prefect-deployment-patterns/results/README.md

 ### What happens when you set `persist_result=False`?
 Results (i.e. return values) of such task or flow will NEVER be persisted even if there is a feature (such as `retries` or `caching`) that could potentially require those.
 In such scenario, an error will be raised.

-> 📓 TL;DR Toggling persistence manually will always override any default or inferred behavior.
+> 📓 **TLDR:** Toggling persistence manually will always override any default or inferred behavior.

 ---
+# Result storage

 ## What is `result_storage` responsible for?
 For reading and writing serialized data to an external location using one of the supported file system blocks.